blakewilsonquantinuum/lambeq-public/docs/index.rst

 User support
 ------------

 If you need help with ``lambeq`` or you think you have found a bug, please send an email to lambeq-support@cambridgequantum.com.
 You can also open an issue at ``lambeq``'s `GitHub repository <https://github.com/CQCL/lambeq>`_.
 Someone from the development team will respond to you as soon as possible.
-Further, if you want to subscribe to ``lambeq``'s mailing list, send an email to lambeq-users@cambridgequantum.com with the word "subscribe" as subject.
+Furthermore, if you want to subscribe to ``lambeq``'s mailing list (lambeq-users@cambridgequantum.com), send an email to lambeq-support@cambridgequantum.com to let us know.

 Licence
 -------